 To determine total systemic preference for cortisol or cortisone, it is best to look at which metabolite predominates (THF or THE?).
 This preference can be seen in the fan style gauge.
 This is known as the 11b-HSD index.
 The enzyme 11b-HSD II converts cortisol to cortisone in the kidneys, saliva gland and colon.
 11b-HSD I is more active in the liver, fat cells and the periphery and is responsible for reactivating cortisone to cortisol.
 Both are then metabolized by 5a-reductase to become tetrahydrocortisol (THF) and tetrahydrocortisone (THE) respectively.
-We can see more cortisol or cortisone in difference metabolic conditions.
-If one is favored over another, read below for potential causes and treatment considerations.
+We can see more cortisol or cortisone in different metabolic conditions.
+For example, a preference for cortisol indicates possible inflammation, insulin resistence or hypothyroidism.
+A preference for cortisone can indicate chronic stress or chronic infection (such as the later stages of a virus or common cold).